gojko/cors-test/README.md

 1. (optional) change region in package.json
 2. run `npm run create` to deploy a test lambda
 3. run `npm run serve` to run the web site on port 8080
+4. open http://localhost:8080 -- fill in some data into the form and submit

 ## change the test